 “Salt Repast” is a live performance by Michal Evyatar and Carmel Bar at the opening night, featuring fifteen tons of salt formed in a white archaeological site inlaid with culinary ingredients that were carved throughout the night by the artists.
 This performance chronologically explores Mediterranean recipes and food preservation culture from Roman antiquity to the present day.

 We are continuously exposed to information and entertainment.
 Even though social networks and digital media allow expression and sharing, they strain our ability to hear, see and feel.
-Liat Segal and King Maayan’s “Plate Recorder” is a tribute to the voice, appearance and material in the physical world.
+Liat Segal and Roy Maayan’s “Plate Recorder” is a tribute to the voice, appearance and material in the physical world.
 In the performance, plates are recording sounds that are heard in real time thanks to a special machine that captures sound waves nearby on the plates during the entire performance creating a spring of ceramic records.

 Funded by The Ministry of Jerusalem and Heritage and the Jerusalem Development Authority, initiated by Hansen House and managed by Ran Wolf and Chen Gazit of Ran Wolf Urban Planning and Project Management LTD.